aepfli/markdownlint-rule-max-one-sentence-per-line/test/sentences-per-line.md

     How does it behave with text with identation.
 How is the result.

 * this is a bullet list.
-It should be wrapped but not idented.{max-one-sentence-per-line}
+It should be wrapped but not indented.{max-one-sentence-per-line}

 1. A ordered list